 Former CLC Student Trustee and now CLC Alumna Alexa Waheed has an important message for you.
 CLC is here for you and we will all make it through this together.

-Any computer or mobile device with an internet browser can be used to access many learning resources.
-If you are using a computer or device off-campus, use a secure wi-fi connection with a strong signal.
-Here are options for computer and internet access:
+Students have several options for internet access both on- and off-campus.
+If you are using a computer or device off-campus, use a secure wifi connection with a strong signal.

-Internet information is shared as a courtesy, and CLC does not manage these offers or endorse providers.
+Note: commercial information is shared as a courtesy.
+CLC does not manage these offers or endorse providers..

 CLC has transitioned to a new Learning Management System (LMS) called Canvas.
 Canvas is robust and easy-to-use and delivers course content online:

 Instructors may use Zoom, a video conference tool, for class discussions and office hours.
 College departments may also use Zoom for appointments.